Visual Arts Past Faculty

 About

-Sitney joined the Princeton faculty in 1980, and he has taught courses on film history, major filmmakers, the language of cinema and avant-garde cinema.
-He also has taught courses outside of film studies, participating in humanities sequence courses on great books in Western European and American civilization.
+Sitney joined the Princeton faculty in 1980 and as a professor of visual arts, he taught courses on film history, major filmmakers, the language of cinema and avant-garde cinema.
+He also taught courses outside of film studies, participating in humanities sequence courses on great books in Western European and American civilization.
 His efforts earned him Princeton's President's Award for Distinguished Teaching in 2010.
+In 2016, he transferred to emeritus status.
 Sitney earned his bachelor's degree and his Ph.D. from Yale.